 TheStandard's online medical history statement

 - Enroll after 60 days from your date of eligibility (initial period of eligibility)

 - Request coverage of more than $100,000 (if you are enrolling during your initial period of eligibility)

 - Enroll or want to increase your existing coverage during Open Enrollment

-For employee life insurance, your premium payment for the first $50,000 in coverage is taken pretax.
-Premium payments for coverage over $50,000 is taken post tax.
+For employee life insurance, your premium payment for the first $40,000 in coverage is taken pretax.
+Premium payments for coverage over $40,000 are taken after taxes.

 The Standard Designation creates a chain of beneficiaries that automatically allows for future marriages, divorces, births, deaths, or adoptions within your family as established by Oregon law.
 It will name your next of kin surviving you at the time of your death in the following groups in the order listed: